mohammedshoib/portfolio/README.md

 # PORTFOLIO
 ---

-###### All my projects from the beginning to till date, can be found here, each project is listed in different folder within root folder
+###### All my projects from the beginning to till date, can be found here, each project is listed in different branch.

 --